daschaich/HEPAL/README.md

 * AL3X: A Laboratory for Long-Lived eXotics proposed LHC detector near ALICE
 * ALFA: Arecibo L-band Feed Array
 * ALICE: A Large Ion Collider Experiment
+* ALICE: Accelerators and Lasers In Combined Experiments at Daresbury, formerly ERL
 * ALICE: Imaging spectrograph aboard the New Horizons mission, not an acronym but sometimes treated as such
 * ALMA: Atacama Large Millimeter Array run by the NRAO
 * ALE: Arbitrary Lagrangian--Eulerian techniques